redbco/redb-open/DOCKER.md

 ### Initial Setup

-**Note**: The initial tenant, user, and workspace are now created via the Service API endpoint `/api/v1/setup`.
+**Note**: The initial tenant, user, and workspace are now created via the Client API endpoint `/api/v1/setup`.
 No environment variables are needed for this process.

 For external database connections (if needed), you can use these environment variables: